An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Abstract

 \section{Abstract}

-Password updates are a critical account security measure and an essential part of the password lifecycle.
-Service providers and common security recommendations advise users to update their passwords in response to incidents or as a critical cyber hygiene measure.
-However, password update processes are often cumbersome and require manual password creation.
-Inconsistent and complex workflows and a lack of automation capabilities for password managers further negatively impact overall password security.
+Password updates are a critical part of the password lifecycle and are recommended following exposure of reused passwords or suspected compromise.
+However, password update processes are often cumbersome, require manual password creation, and involve inconsistent website workflows that hinder reliable automation by password managers.

-In this work, we perform the first in-depth systematic analysis of 111 password update processes deployed on top-ranked websites.
-We provide novel insights into their overall security, usability, and automation capabilities and contribute to authentication security research through a better understanding of password update processes.
-Websites deploy highly diverse, often complex, confusing password update processes and lack the support of password managers.
-Processes are often hard to use, and end-users can barely transfer experiences and knowledge across websites.
-Notably, protective measures designed to enhance security frequently obstruct password manager automation.
+In this work, we conduct the first in-depth, systematic analysis of 111 password update processes deployed on top-ranked websites.
+We provide novel insights into their overall security, usability, and automation capabilities, and contribute to authentication security research by improving the understanding of password update processes.
+Websites often deploy highly diverse, complex, and confusing password update processes that are not supported by password managers.
+Processes are often challenging to use, and end-users struggle to transfer experience and knowledge across websites.
+Notably, security measures designed to enhance security often hinder password manager automation.
 We conclude our work by discussing our findings and giving recommendations for web developers, the web standardization community, and security researchers.